BARDO-BZ/BARDO/README.md

 If you have an idea and want to start bringing it to life, we assist you in organizing your business and achieving your goals.

-*   🌍  We're based in Madrid and Argentina
+*   🌍  We're based in Europe and LatAm
 *   ✉️  You can contact us at [hola@bardo.bz](mailto:hola@bardo.bz)